The Distributed Data Model

 Regardless of how tidy and organized your Grasshopper script is, it becomes increasingly challenging to manage the growing complexity, especially when your model has many different modelling parts.

-Even if you manage to keep your script somewhat tidy, the sheer number of operations can quickly render it barely readable and difficult to manage.
-It's a natural progression in a large project’s lifecycle for Grasshopper scripts to expand in size, and it's unavoidable.
+Even with a somewhat tidy script, the sheer number of operations can quickly render it barely readable and difficult to manage.
+In any large project, the expansion of Grasshopper scripts is a natural progression and quite unavoidable.

 However, there is a solution—a workaround that involves using several smaller Rhino files and Grasshopper scripts instead of a single gigantic file.
-This approach is known as the distributed data model, and it is one of the most effective ways of working with large-scale projects.
+This approach known as the distributed data model, is one of the most effective ways of working with large-scale projects.

-The distributed data model is similar to the “small functions” best practice in the programming world.
-Where you should have many smaller functions instead of one large, monolithic function.
-The concept is that smaller functions are easier to read, manage and edit than larger functions are.
-The same is true for Grasshopper scripts.
+The distributed data model is similar to the “small functions” best practice from the programming world.
+Where many smaller functions are preferred over a single large function.
+The theory of this is that smaller functions are easier to read, manage and edit than larger functions.
+The same can be said for Grasshopper scripts too.

-Furthermore, this data model uses Rhino files as the medium for transferring data between these smaller Grasshopper scripts.
-This approach not only enhances script organization but also improves performance.
-Because it reduced the amount of data that Rhino needs to handle at any given time.
-So even though the overall amount of data is increased, the data per file is lower.
+Not to mention, this data model utilises Rhino files as the medium for transferring data between these smaller Grasshopper scripts.
+This approach enhances script organization and improves performance, as it reduces the amount of data that Rhino needs to handle at any given time.
+So, while the overall amount of data has increased, the data at any given time is lower.

 Let’s walk through the other benefits of the distributed data model.